 - For the orange glaze: In a small bowl, stir together all ingredients.
+To thin the glaze, add more orange juice.
+To thicken, add more powdered sugar.
 Drizzle over cut slices of cake for added spiced orange flavor.
 If you like a lot of glaze, you'll want to double the amounts.

 Heavily adapted from Mom's Blueberry Tea Cake recipe.